message/iata/HR.md

 7. Passengers must complete an "Enter Croatia Form" and present it upon arrival.
 The form can be completed before departure at <a href="https://entercroatia.mup.hr/">https://entercroatia.mup.hr/</a> or upon arrival.
 - This does not apply to nationals and residents of Croatia.
 8. More information can be found at <a href="https://mup.gov.hr/uzg-covid/english/286212">https://mup.gov.hr/uzg-covid/english/286212</a>
-9. Passports and national ID cards issued to nationals of Croatia which expired on 11 March 2020 or later are considered valid.